Sara Kadkhodaei, University of Illinois Chicago

 - Member of the Chemistry and Physics of Materials Committee, TMS, 2019-present

-- Co-organizer of the Computational Thermodynamics and Kinetics Symposium at 2020 and 2022 TMS annual meeting
+- Co-organizer of the Computational Thermodynamics and Kinetics Symposium at TMS annual meeting, 2020 & 2022

-- Reviewer for Acta Materialia, Scientific Reports, Physical Review Letters, Physical Review B, Physical Review Materials, Physical Review Research, Journal of Alloys and Compounds, Intermetallics, Journal of Physics D, and Physica Scripta
+- Referee for Acta Materialia, Physical Review Letters, Physical Review B, Physical Review Materials, Journal of Chemical Theory and Computation, Computational Materials Science, Scientific Reports, Journal of Alloys and Compounds, Intermetallics, Journal of Physics D, Physica Scripta

 - Developed open-access software tools for the computational materials science community, including P4 software, LAMMPS local Hessian module